 After that ride you arrive in one of the best anchorages in the Sea of Cortez, Puerto Refugio on the north end of Isla Angel de la Gurada.
 You will know you’re getting close when you spot sail rock.
 There is a huge reef as you approach the channel between La Guarda and Isla Mejia.
-Cruising charts document the safe passage into the channel.
+Cruising charts document the safe passage through the channel.
 It’s best to follow that route although we routinely sail between the reef and La Guarda with clear passage.
 The landscape colors and cactus in this area are spectacular.
 We have a preferred anchorage in the small inlet of Mejia and the passage through to the north shore anchorages.
+There is a small shrine near this anchorage that you can light a candle for safe passage.
 The north shore has two large bays that will hold lots of boats and if there are strong south winds forecasted these anchorages are better protected.
 The east bay has a better gap south allowing winds in.
 On my last visit there was probably 15 boats in the area.
 This popularity is due to the interest in Penasco to be a great place to haul boats and clear of hurricanes.
 The anchorages between Bay of LA and Puerto Refugio are popular with boats that spend the summer in the Sea because Whale channel is so deep the waters in the area remain cool making the summer temps more acceptable.

 Heading north from Puerto Refugio you have 3 options.
 Sail the 100+ miles directly north to Penasco.
 The most interesting and scenic route is to sail north west to Gonzaga Bay and Puerto Willard.
 Gonzaga has a beautiful white sand beach, clear waters, modest homes with an airplane runway behind.
 There’s a nice resort (Alfonsinas) on the north end of the beach with a very good anchorage right in front.
 This is our preferred anchorage and works well with the typical night time western winds.
 The resort shelters the anchorage and being close to shore there very little wave fetch.
 The resort welcomes sailors to their restaurant/bar for breakfast, Lunch, dinner and sell internet access.
 You’ll probably get to meet some of the locals and Baja land adventurers.
 This area like Bay of LA is whale sharks grounds.
 It’s not uncommon to have whale sharks circling your boat feeding.